Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 • endotoxicosis in pancreatitis, gastritis, hepatitis and other therapeutic diseases;

-• prevention of poisoning among workers of chemical enterprises and residents of ecologically unfavorable settlements.
+• prevention of poisoning among workers of chemical enterprises and residents of environmentally unfavorable settlements.

-It is worth noting that the drug can also be used topically for the treatment of purulent and long-term healing wounds.
-In this case, the agent is used in a dry form, sprinkling it on the wound and covering it with an aseptic bandage.
-After a few hours, the bandage is removed, the wound is washed from the particles of the sorbent.
+It is worth noting that the drug can also be used topically to treat purulent and long-healing wounds.
+In this case, the product is used in dry form, sprinkling it on the wound and covering it with an aseptic bandage.
+After a few hours, the bandage is removed and the wound is washed to remove sorbent particles.

-Is it possible to lose weight by taking Polysorb?
+Is it possible to lose weight while taking Polysorb?

-As mentioned above, the instructions for use do not prescribe the use of polysorb for weight loss.
-However, despite the absence of an effect on the fat layer, the agent can still be used for this purpose.
-The fact is that the cause of obesity is often a violation of the process of absorption of food in the intestines.
-In this case, the balance of nutrients is disturbed, which leads to increased deposition of fats.
-Polysorb has a cleansing effect on the intestine, which helps to normalize the absorption of nutrients.
+As mentioned above, the instructions for use do not recommend using Polysorb for weight loss.
+However, despite the lack of effect on the fat layer, the product can still be used for this purpose.
+The fact is that obesity is often caused by disturbances in the absorption of food in the intestines.
+This disrupts the balance of nutrients, which leads to increased fat deposition.
+Polysorb has a cleansing effect on the intestines, which helps normalize the absorption of nutrients.

-The second property of the sorbent, which makes it possible to use it as a means for weight loss, is its non-selectivity.
-In addition to the direct neutralization of toxins, silicon dioxide precipitates on its surface and part of the nutrients obtained from food.
-Accordingly, the number of calories received by a person is somewhat reduced, which leads to less formation of adipose tissue.
+The second property of the sorbent, which allows it to be used as a means for weight loss, is its non-selectivity.
+In addition to directly neutralizing toxins, silicon dioxide deposits on its surface some of the nutrients obtained from food.
+Accordingly, the number of calories a person receives is slightly reduced, which leads to less formation of adipose tissue.

 Methods of using the drug

 How to take Polysorb for weight loss?
-The technique is somewhat different from that if the agent is used in the treatment of poisoning, however, the general rules for admission are preserved.
-So, the drug is taken orally only in the form of an aqueous suspension.
-In this case, the required amount of medicine should be poured into ½ a glass of water, mixed thoroughly and drunk until the particles of Polysorb have settled to the bottom.
+The technique is somewhat different from that if the drug is used in the treatment of poisoning, but the general rules of administration remain the same.
+Thus, the drug is taken orally only in the form of an aqueous suspension.
+In this case, the required amount of medicine should be poured into ½ glass of water, stir thoroughly and drink before the polysorb particles settle to the bottom.

 The total daily dose of powder for an adult is 6-12 grams.
-It should be divided into three steps.
-Each of the receptions is carried out shortly before meals (30-40 minutes) or immediately after it.
-The course of treatment is 1-2 weeks, after which you should take an equal break in time.
-Long-term continuous use of Polysorb can adversely affect the functioning of the intestines.
+It should be divided into three doses.
+Each of the techniques is carried out shortly before meals (30-40 minutes) or immediately after it.
+The course of treatment is 1-2 weeks, after which an equal break should be taken.
+Long-term continuous use of polysorb can negatively affect intestinal function.

 The feasibility of using the drug

-Reception of enterosorbents is expedient only as a part of complex therapy of obesity.
+Taking enterosorbents is advisable only as part of complex therapy for obesity.
 It includes:

-• a diet in compliance with the necessary proportions of proteins, fats and carbohydrates (selected individually for each patient);
+• a diet in compliance with the required proportions of proteins, fats and carbohydrates (selected individually for each patient);

-• sports activities, consisting mainly of dynamic aerobic loads (running for 40-60 minutes daily, jumping, outdoor games, cycling);
+• sports, consisting mainly of dynamic aerobic exercise (running for 40-60 minutes daily, jumping, outdoor games, cycling);

-• a thorough examination of the body with subsequent correction of endocrine disorders, malfunctions of the digestive system.
+• a thorough examination of the body with subsequent correction of endocrine disorders and malfunctions of the digestive system.

-The use of polysorb as an independent fat-burning agent will not bring the expected results.
+Using Polysorb as a stand-alone fat-burning product will not bring the expected results.

 Cleansing the body

-In addition to losing weight, taking Polysorb helps cleanse the intestines and the whole body from poisons obtained in small doses from the environment (industrial emissions, car exhaust fumes).
-The drug cleanses the gastrointestinal tract from toxic substances, and also removes toxins that accumulate in the intestines during the life of the body.
+In addition to losing weight, taking Polysorb helps cleanse the intestines and the entire body of poisons obtained in small doses from the environment (industrial emissions, car exhaust gases).
+The drug cleanses the gastrointestinal tract of toxic substances, and also removes toxins that accumulate in the intestines during the life of the body.

 Polysorb can treat all diseases that are included in the list of indications for its use (poisoning, allergies, intestinal infections).
-In addition, enterosorbents are part of the complex therapy of some internal diseases, which are accompanied by the development of endotoxicosis.
+In addition, enterosorbents are part of the complex therapy of certain internal diseases that are accompanied by the development of endotoxicosis.

-Note: the appointment of intestinal sorbents is justified even in cases where the toxic substance enters the body not through the intestines.
-The fact is that most of the toxicants are partially released into the intestines from the bloodstream.
-If you do not remove these substances at the time they are in the digestive tract, they will be absorbed back and increase intoxication.
+Note: the use of intestinal sorbents is justified even in cases where the toxic substance does not enter the body through the intestines.
+The fact is that most toxicants are partially released into the intestines from the bloodstream.
+If these substances are not removed while they are in the gastrointestinal tract, they will be absorbed back and increase intoxication.

 Dosage

-The daily dose of the drug "Polysorb" for adults is 6-12 grams, which is equal to 2-4 tablespoons with a slide.
-The course dose of the drug is 42 grams (14 spoons) with a course duration of 1 week and taking 6 grams of medication daily.
-If necessary, an increase in dosage is allowed.
-However, if the remedy is used in combination with other weight loss measures, its amount should not be increased.
+The daily dose of Polysorb for adults is 6-12 grams, which is equal to 2-4 heaped tablespoons.
+The course dose of the drug is 42 grams (14 spoons) with a course duration of 1 week and taking 6 grams of the medicine daily.
+If necessary, the dosage can be increased.
+However, if the product is used in combination with other weight loss measures, its amount should not be increased.
 This will not affect the final result.

 Overdose and side effects

-An overdose of enterosorbents, including Polysorb, is extremely rare, since the dose of the drug for this must be very large.
-Due to the absence of systemic effects, simultaneous administration of Polysorb in doses many times higher than therapeutic ones usually causes mechanical intestinal obstruction.
-The powder accumulates in the intestinal lumen, blocking it and not allowing the stool to leave the body.
+Overdose of enterosorbents, including polysorb, occurs extremely rarely, since the dose of the drug for this must be very large.
+Due to the lack of systemic effects, simultaneous administration of polysorb in doses many times higher than therapeutic doses usually causes mechanical intestinal obstruction.
+The powder accumulates in the intestinal lumen, blocking it and preventing feces from leaving the body.

 Side effects

-Polysorb has practically no side effects.
+Polysorb has virtually no side effects.
 With prolonged uncontrolled use, constipation may develop.
-In addition, the drug in high doses can lead to malabsorption of vitamins and other substances necessary for the body.
+In addition, the drug in high doses can lead to impaired absorption of vitamins and other substances necessary for the body.
 Therefore, the course of treatment with enterosorbent must be accompanied by parenteral administration of multivitamin complexes.

-Note: taking vitamins is also possible in the enteral version.
-However, this should occur in the intervals between the uses of Polysorb (an interval of at least 1 hour before and after taking the sorbent).
+Note: vitamins can also be taken enterally.
+However, this should occur in the intervals between uses of polysorb (an interval of at least 1 hour before and after taking the sorbent).
 Otherwise, vitamin complexes will be bound by silicon dioxide and will not enter the bloodstream.

 Polysorb is a drug with good sorbing properties.
-However, it is not a means for weight loss and does not produce a fat burning effect.
+However, it is not a means for weight loss and does not produce a fat-burning effect.
 Its use for the purpose of weight loss is possible only with an integrated approach to solving the problem.
-At the same time, the drug itself plays a far from paramount role in losing weight.
-Attempts to use Polysorb as an independent fat-burning agent are not successful.
-Thinking about losing weight with the help of sorbents, you should not forget about it!
+At the same time, the drug itself does not play a primary role in weight loss.
+Attempts to use polysorb as an independent fat-burning agent do not lead to success.
+When thinking about losing weight with the help of sorbents, you should not forget about this!

-Polysorb is highly purified (not less than 99.9% of the main substance) and highly dispersed pyrogenic silica with the chemical gross formula SIO2.
+Polysorb is a highly purified (at least 99.9% of the main substance) and highly dispersed pyrogenic silica with the chemical gross formula SIO2.

 Dosage form